Background

 Deterministic Asynchronous Unit Testing

-or blindly logging after async execution without assertions.
+Avoid relying on time.Sleep or blindly logging after async execution without assertions.

-Prevent flaky tests by leveraging Dependency Injection (DI) and assert.Eventually
+Prevent flaky tests by leveraging Dependency Injection (DI) and assert.Eventually.

 1. Injecting a Logger